therealestblade/Godot-Template/README.md

-# Exercise-02d-Godot-Template
+# Godot-Template
-Exercise for MSCH-C220, 16 September 2021

-The purpose of this exercise is to create a template of a Godot project that can be used for future projects.
+For use in MSCH-C220

 One of the problems with hosting a Godot project on GitHub is that both platforms assume that projects (or repositories) will be created inside an empty folder.
 If you clone an empty repository and try to create a Godot project inside it, Godot will complain (since it actually contains the .git folder), and if you create a project in a new folder in Godot, it won't be tracked by git.

 We are going to create a (nearly) empty Godot project that you can build from in the future.

 First, fork this repository.
-When that process has completed, make sure that the top of the repository reads [your username]/Exercise-02d-Godot-Template.
+When that process has completed, make sure that the top of the repository reads [your username]/Godot-Template.
 Edit the LICENSE and replace BL-MSCH-C220-F21 with your full name.
 Commit your changes.

 Then edit .gitignore.
 Replace its contents with the following:
 ```